shredding/elefunds-SDK/Documentation/Shops/InformationForOnlineRetailers.md

 So now, that we have really tried to provide you with all the necessary information please make sure that you have all the features mentioned above in place and order when you are going live with our service.
 As always, make sure to call us in case of doubt!
-Thx for reading, applying and double checking all the above, you're awesome!
+Thanks for reading, applying and double checking all the above, you're awesome!
-Yiiiieeehaaaaa, Let's save the world together!